Alston Yeong

 Alston is a Counsel with the firm and specialises in all aspects of restructuring and insolvency, both contentious and non-contentious.
 He regularly acts and advises on a diverse range of cross-border restructurings alongside various notable international law firms and insolvency practitioners and is adept at the management of corporate distressed situations and turnarounds.

-Alston has been involved in some of the most significant and challenging restructuring and insolvency projects in Singapore in the last 5 years, including his involvement in the restructuring of the Agritrade group and the liquidation of the high-profile Hin Leong group.
-His experience also includes acting for the liquidators of a BVI company with a debt of over US$143 million in various debt recovery actions in Singapore and advising a Chinese bank with a debt of over S$119 million in a high profile cross-border liquidation of a Singapore mainboard-listed company.
+Alston has a wide range of experience in numerous complex restructuring and insolvency projects, including his involvement in the restructuring of the Agritrade group, the liquidation of the high-profile Hin Leong Group and the receivership of the Yang Kee Group.
+His other experience includes acting for the liquidators of a BVI company with a debt profile of over US$143 million in various debt recovery actions in Singapore and advising a Chinese bank with a debt of over S$119 million in a high-profile cross-border liquidation of a Singapore mainboard-listed company.

 Prior to joining the firm, Alston graduated with an LLB (Hons) from Singapore Management University and has been with the firm’s Restructuring and Insolvency Practice Group since.